dguedessob/phosphorene_wannier90/README.md

 write_hr = T

 ___________________________________________________________________________________________________________________
 Control the interpolation of the k-space Hamiltonian.
 Here, we avoid to apply the translation condition to each WF by a basis vector of the super-lattice that minimises the distance between their centres.
-This condition is crucial for the good working of WantiBEXOS code throughout Bethe-Salpeter equation solution step.

 use_ws_distance=.false.

+This condition (as .false.) is crucial for the good working of WantiBEXOS code throughout Bethe-Salpeter equation solution step.

 ___________________________________________________________________________________________________________________
 Write the raw data for the interpolated band structure.